 All applicants must have a bachelor's or Pharm.D. degree from an accredited college or university in the United States or Canada.
 A higher degree cannot be substituted for this requirement.

-Scores must be posted to the AMCAS application no later than Oct.
-15 in order to be considered for the current application cycle.
-Only MCAT scores reported within three years of an applicant’s matriculation year are considered in admissions decisions.
-We look at an applicant’s most recent MCAT score/percentile.
-Our current MCAT threshold for further consideration is the 75th percentile.
+We look at an applicant's highest MCAT score/percentile.
+Our current MCAT threshold for further consideration is a score of 508.
 Applicants who meet our MCAT threshold will be considered to receive our secondary application.

 Other admissions requirements